 park a vehicle on campus.
 Individual exceptions may be

-granted on a limited basis through the Vice President of
+granted on a limited basis through the Office of Student Life.

 For immediate assistance call Campus Safety directly at 570-674-6300 or 911.

-MUALERT provides immediate information and is the most effective emergency notification system available to notify the campus community of an emergency or dangerous situation involving an immediate threat to the safety of employees or students.
+MU ALERT provides immediate information and is the most effective emergency notification system available to notify the campus community of an emergency or dangerous situation involving an immediate threat to the safety of employees or

-Registration for MUALERT is available on the main page of the E-MU (My-MU) portal.
-The MUALERT messaging system is tested annually with scheduled, but unannounced drills.
+Registration for MU ALERT is available on the main page of the myMU portal.
+The MU ALERT messaging system is tested annually with scheduled, but unannounced drills.
 Prior to transmitting a message through MUALERT, the Campus Safety Department will consider various forms of information to confirm the situation, including but not limited to, direct witness observation, information gathered by Campus Safety Officers and law enforcement investigation.

 Scheduled safety inspections are completed on a periodic basis, however, students and staff are encouraged to promptly report unsafe or hazardous conditions to the Campus Safety Department.